mattermost/docs/source/playbooks/overview.rst

 Creating a playbook from scratch can be daunting, even if you have the process mapped out.
 One way to get started quickly is to use one of the pre-configured templates available.
 These templates are populated with content and settings to provide guidance and are customizable.

-Playbook Templates are basic workflows that you can use to get started quickly.
+Playbook templates are basic workflows that you can use to get started quickly.
 As you learn more about your workflows, you can customize them into specific playbooks.

 What’s a run?
 ^^^^^^^^^^^^^